Instructor: Richard P. Simpson, Bolin 126E; Tel.: 397-4191

 Open Educational Resources: OER are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or re-purposing by others.
 Open educational resources include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.

-Homework: Assignments be regularly given to be done outside of class either in the labs on campus or at home on the students personal computer.
-All homework assignments must be turned in at the beginning of the class period in which they are due.
-Late homework will be penalized.
+Homework: Assignments will be regularly given to be done outside of class either in the labs on campus or at home on the students personal computer.
+All homework and or projects assignments must be turned in at the beginning of the class period in which they are due.
+Late homework/projects will be penalized.
 Not turning in the homework will result in a severe reduction of the students grade.

 Laboratory: There is no official laboratory.
 We will use the lab in class and homework can be carried out on the students home computer (windows 7 or 8 system) or in one of the labs on campus.